Terence G. Langdon: Research

-According to Web of Science, Langdon has published over 1200 papers in peer-reviewed journals.
+According to Web of Science, Langdon has published over 1300 papers in peer-reviewed journals.
 He was ranked number 2 worldwide out of 3123 materials scientists by Web of Science for his publications in the field of Materials Science, based on the number of citations received for papers published from January 1996 to December 2006.
 Additionally, he held the number 3 worldwide ranking for the total number of High Impact Papers published in Materials Science during the period 1981–2001.
 He was recognized by Thomson Reuters/ISI in the 2014 Highly Cited Researchers List for citations received for publications from January 2002 to December 2012.
 Furthermore, research.com ranked him as the 5th best Materials Science Scientist in the United Kingdom, based on data collected up to December 2022.
+Langdon’s research has received more than 100,000 citations.

 Langdon's research centered initially on the flow mechanisms occurring in the high-temperature creep of metals and especially on the role of grain boundary sliding and the interactions between flow by dislocation climb and dislocation glide.
 Later, he expanded this work to cover metals, ceramics and geological materials.
 He undertook extensive research on superplasticity and especially the significance of grain boundary sliding under both creep conditions with reasonably large grain sizes and superplastic flow with grain sizes typically smaller than ~10 μm.
 His report in 1977 of a superplastic tensile elongation of 4850% in a Pb-62% Sn eutectic alloy was followed in 1994 by a record-breaking elongation of 7550% in the same alloy.
 With experiments in Russia in 1988 showing that it was possible to use the application of severe plastic deformation (SPD) to achieve exceptional grain refinement in metals, to the submicrometer or even the nanometer range, he travelled to Russia in 1989 and then set up the first experimental SPD facility outside of Russia.
 Using this equipment, he published in 1993 the first scientific report from a western institute describing the use of SPD in producing ultrafine-grained materials.
 Much of his more recent research has focused on the use and development of SPD procedures, the unusual and beneficial mechanical characteristics that may be achieved using this type of processing and, more recently, the potential for achieving a unified understanding of the effect of grain size on the flow of metals at both high and low temperatures.